-Disappointing services reading reignites fears of economic slowdown
+Disappointing services reading triggers fears of economic slowdown

 The closely watched metric came in at 52.6, missing Dow Jones' economist expectations of 55.3 -- a healthy expansion rate, but down from August's 56.4.

-Although the number remained above 50 -- which means it still expanded -- the pace of growth in the service sector is cooling, another sign the economy is slowing down.
+Although the number remained above 50 -- anything below that signals contraction -- the pace of growth in the service sector is cooling, another sign the economy is slowing down.
 It was the worst reading since August 2016.

+During a call with reporters, ISM officials blamed the stumble on the U.S.-China trade war, a shrinking labor pool and the overall direction of the global economy.

+Following the report, and a slew of weak economic data this week, traders were pricing in a 92.5 percent chance of a third rate cut by the Federal Reserve at the end of October.

-Earlier this week, the worst manufacturing reading in more than a decade reignited fears that the U.S. economy is headed towards a recession.
+Thursday's disappointing data came one day after the worst manufacturing reading in more than a decade reignited fears that the U.S. economy is headed towards a recession.

 The ISM September Manufacturing Index fell to 47.8 last month, the second straight month of contraction.